Did you know our digestive system has two purposes?

 In the small intestine, the epithelial lining itself is only one cell thick.
 It functions like a cheesecloth with only small molecules intended to pass through the intestinal barrier.
 As food winds its way through the small intestine, it is broken down into smaller and smaller components until they are small enough to be absorbed through the cheesecloth.

 However, when there is inflammation in the intestine and increased intestinal permeability, larger macro-molecules, pass through the cheesecloth unchecked.
 It is as if the cheesecloth has tears in it which let the larger molecules through.
-This is bad news as the immune system recognises these molecules as undesirables and produces anti-bodies to these molecules, leading to inflammation, and the potential for a host of health issues.
+This is bad news as the immune system recognises these molecules as undesirables and produces antibodies to these molecules, leading to inflammation, and the potential for a host of health issues.

-Epithelial lining and mucus work together
+The gut lining and mucus layer work together

 How can I tell if I have leaky gut?